 - Multi-vertical / multi-business-unit support if you also run a wholesale side, a packaged-goods brand, or a small restaurant alongside the retail.

 Tools that meet all six at SMB pricing are rare.
-Tools that meet 3–4 at $250+/month exist (Cin7, Lightspeed inventory, Inventory Planner).
-Tools that ship the closed-loop AI capability — fewer.
+Systems such as Cin7, Lightspeed inventory, and Inventory Planner cover parts of the workflow, but the closed-loop supplier-reply capability is the deciding question.

 The retail-grade closed-loop platform

 LineNow is the closed-loop procurement platform built for SMB retailers.
-Real-time inventory sync across Shopify, Square, Toast, Faire, and Clover.
-Statistical replenishment with the SBC framework + Syntetos–Boylan Approximation for non-smooth demand.
+Inventory sync across supported channels such as Shopify, Square, Faire, and Clover.
+Statistical replenishment with the SBC framework + Syntetos-Boylan Approximation for non-smooth demand.
 Decay-aware PAR for any perishables you carry.
-Layer 1 AI parses supplier email, WhatsApp, EDI, and portal replies to update orders automatically.
+Layer 1 AI parses connected supplier email, WhatsApp, EDI, and portal replies into reviewable order updates.
 Layer 2 AI is a conversational chatbot for sell-through analysis, margin trend reports, and supplier spend breakdowns.
-Bills push to QuickBooks and Xero with COGS classification.
-Multi-business-unit support if you also run wholesale, restaurant, or dropship lines. $50/month flat across all locations.
+QuickBooks and Xero handoff is available for configured accounting workflows.
+Multi-business-unit support if you also run wholesale, restaurant, or dropship lines. $100/month flat across all locations.

-For an independent specialty retailer in the United States or Canada — running between $500K and $10M in revenue, on Shopify, Square, or a hybrid POS, with 3–20 active suppliers — LineNow is the answer.
-The depth on inventory math, supplier comms, and accounting integration is unmatched in the SMB tier.
+For an independent specialty retailer in the United States or Canada — running between $500K and $10M in revenue, on Shopify, Square, or a hybrid POS, with 3–20 active suppliers — LineNow is a strong fit.
+The product combines inventory math, supplier communication, and accounting handoff in an SMB-priced workflow.
 90-day free trial, no credit card.

 A 60-second diagnostic